-Biodiversity and Development in the AmazonPeru
+Biodiversity & Development in the Andes-AmazonPeru

 This program provides students with the opportunity to study and work hands-on in the forests, fields, communities, and rivers along the elevational gradient from the Andes Mountains to the lowland Amazon rainforest.
 Students gain an understanding of the balance of conservation and development through examining strategies that aim to promote and protect this productive region of South America and its rich diversity of cultures.

-As in all SFS programs, with the results of our research we will offer data and recommendations that inform decision-makers and build relationships between SFS and the stakeholders involved in biodiversity conservation and resource management.
+Students have opportunities to interact with our neighbors in the nearby town of Pillcopata, with its large population of Andean migrants, as well as with two rainforest indigenous communities, Huacaria and Queros.
+SFS facilitates community volunteer projects and social activities such as local environmental education, recycling and waste management, and teaching English.As in all SFS programs, with the results of our research we offer data and recommendations that inform decision makers and build relationships between SFS and local stakeholders involved in biodiversity conservation and resource management.

 Our Partner in PeruEnvisioning a sustainable world, an environmentally educated and responsible human population, and thriving, healthy ecosystems, SFS and Asociación para la Conservación de la Cuenca Amazónica (ACCA) have joined together in an academic and research partnership which aims to strengthen the local scientific community and inform conservation decisions.
-Environmental research, reciprocity with the surrounding community, and education are the core of the SFS and ACCA collaboration.
+Environmental research, reciprocity with the surrounding community, and education are at the core of the SFS and ACCA collaboration.